Pharmacy in Glendale

-The application deadlines are January 5th for the PharmCAS application and February 15th for the MWU-CPG supplemental application (see the Application Process and Deadlines section); however, applicants are strongly encouraged to apply early in the process as the majority of the class is expected to be filled by early January.
+The application deadlines are January 6th for the PharmCAS application and February 15th for MWU-CPG file completion (see the Application Process and Deadlines section); however, applicants are strongly encouraged to apply early in the process as the majority of the class is expected to be filled by early January.

 Evaluation of completed applications will begin in July and continue until all seats in the class are filled.
 This initial evaluation will determine which applicants are eligible for on-campus interviews, and a final evaluation will determine which applicants are eligible for acceptance.

 Multiple criteria are used to select the most qualified candidates in a competitive admissions environment in which the applicant pool exceeds the number of seats available.
 Grade point averages (GPAs), Pharmacy College Admission Test (PCAT) scores, letters of recommendation, professional preparedness and motivation, personal qualities, communication skills, teamwork skills, and decision-making skills will all be considered when applicant files are reviewed.

 Students seeking admission to MWU-CPG must submit the following documented evidence:

 |Organic Chemistry with lab (for science majors)||8||12|

 |Physics (for science majors) mechanics, heat, force, and motion must be included in the course||3||4|

 |Economics (micro, macro, or general)||3||4|